Eisenhower family lifts opposition to Ike memorial in Washington

-WASHINGTON The family of former U.S. President Dwight Eisenhower has lifted its longstanding opposition to the design of a memorial to him, the commission overseeing the project said on Monday.
+WASHINGTON (Reuters) - The family of former U.S. President Dwight Eisenhower has lifted its longstanding opposition to the design of a memorial to him, the commission overseeing the project said on Monday.

 The family's support could remove a hurdle for construction of the memorial to the World War Two Allied commander and 34th president.
 The backing follows changes to the design by architect Frank Gehry.